mtfn/cov-bot/README.md

 ### Basic setup
 Ensure that [Node.js](https://nodejs.org) is installed and execute these commands:
 ```
+# Instead of using git clone, you can download and extract the .zip file
 $ git clone https://github.com/forkpoweroutlet/cov-bot
 $ cd cov-bot
 $ npm install